 Vancouver bike share

-The City of Vancouver is currently negotiating a public bike share program with about 1500 bikes available at about 125 stations in the downtown and Kitsilano areas.
-They expect the program will be launched in 2014.
+The City of Vancouver has negotiated a public bike share program with about 1500 bikes available at 150 stations in the downtown and Kitsilano areas.
+The program will be launched in the summer of 2016.

 A unique aspect of a Vancouver bike share program is that all users would be required to wear helmets since British Columbia is one of 4 Canadian provinces with all-ages helmet legislation.
 The other Canadian bike share systems are in provinces (Quebec and Ontario) that do not legislate helmet use for adults.
 Helmet legislation has been debated as a barrier to uptake of cycling and is seen as a potential threat to the success of bike share programs.